-Failure to Realize Anticipated Benefits of Acquisitions
+Failure to Realize Anticipated Benefits of Acquisitions, New Business Lines or Locations

-The business model for a number of our Private Company Partners includes an acquisition strategy involving the acquisition of businesses and assets.
+The business model for a number of our Private Company Partners includes an acquisition strategy involving the acquisition of businesses and assets or growth through expanding to new locations.
 In addition, a Private Company Partner's business could launch a new business line or service offering.
-Achieving the benefits of acquisitions and other transactions depends on, among other things, successfully consolidating functions and integrating operations and procedures in a timely and efficient manner, allocating appropriate resources, including management time, and a Private Company Partner's ability to realize the anticipated growth opportunities and synergies from combining the acquired businesses, assets and operations with those of their own.
-The integration of acquired businesses or new business lines may require substantial management effort, time and resources diverting management's focus from other strategic opportunities and operational matters.
-A failure to realize on the anticipated benefits of such acquisitions or new business lines could have a material adverse impact on a Private Company Partner's operations and therefore on our operations.
+Achieving the benefits of acquisitions, new business lines, new locations and other transactions depends on, among other things, successfully consolidating functions and integrating operations and procedures in a timely and efficient manner, allocating appropriate resources, including management time, and a Private Company Partner's ability to realize the anticipated growth opportunities and synergies from combining the acquired businesses, assets and operations with those of their own.
+The integration of acquired businesses, new business lines or locations may require substantial management effort, time and resources diverting management's focus from other strategic opportunities and operational matters.
+A failure to realize on the anticipated benefits of such acquisitions, new business lines or locations could have a material adverse impact on a Private Company Partner's operations and therefore on our operations.